 AUSTIN, Texas – (Oct.
 30, 2012) – It’s now official – the “Official Healthcare Provider for Circuit of the Americas,” the local force behind the Nov.
-16-18 Formula 1 automobile race in Austin, is Seton Healthcare Family.
+16-18 Formula 1 automobile race in Austin, is Ascension Seton.

 At all times that weekend, two emergency physicians, a trauma surgeon, a neurosurgeon, 18 nurses and a technician will available to handle any injuries to drivers, pit crew members and others directly involved in the race, said Shirley Borgmann, RN, BSN, UMC Brackenridge emergency department special events manager.